City College of New York: North Campus

 Shepard Hall, the largest building and the centerpiece of the campus, was modeled after a Gothic cathedral plan with its main entrance on St. Nicholas Terrace.
-It has a large chapel assembly hall called the Great Hall, which has a mural painted by Edwin Blashfield called "The Graduate" and another mural in the Lincoln Hallway commissioned by the class of 1901 called "The Great Teachers" painted by Abraham Bogdanove in 1930.
+It has a large chapel assembly hall called the Great Hall, which has a mural painted by Edwin Blashfield called "The Graduate" and another mural in the Lincoln Hallway called "The Great Teachers" painted by Abraham Bogdanove in 1930.
 The building was named after Edward M. Shepard.
 One of Ernest Skinner's earliest organs was installed in the Great Hall in the early 1900s.

 Baskerville Hall for many years housed the Chemistry Department, was also known as the Chemical Building, and had one of the largest original lecture halls on the campus, Doremus lecture hall.
 It currently houses HSMSE, The High School for Mathematics, Science, and Engineering.

 Compton Hall was originally designed as the Mechanical Arts Building.

 Harris Hall, named in the original architectural plans as the Sub-Freshman Building, housed City College's preparatory high school, Townsend Harris High School, from 1906 until it moved in 1930 downtown to the School of Business.

 Wingate Hall was named for George Wood Wingate (Class of 1858), an attorney and promoter of physical fitness.
 It served as the college's main gymnasium between 1907 and 1972.

 The sixth campus, Goethals Hall, was completed in 1930.
 The new building was named for George Washington Goethals, the CCNY civil engineering alumnus who, as mentioned above in the section on the history of the college, went on to become the chief engineer of the Panama Canal.
 Goethals Hall housed the School of Technology (engineering) and adjoins the Mechanical Arts Building, Compton Hall.

-The six Gothic buildings are connected by a tunnel, which closed to public use in 1969.
-Six hundred grotesques on the original Gothic buildings represent the practical and the fine arts.
+The six neo-Gothic buildings are connected by a tunnel, which closed to public use in 1969.
+Six hundred grotesques on the original buildings represent the practical and the fine arts.

 The North Campus Quadrangle contains four great arches on the main avenues entering and exiting the campus: